Selective Laser Sintering – Its advantages and disadvantages.

 It means that you will need to allow for this in your design and adjust the volume of the part accordingly.
 The stress caused by this contraction can also warp or distort sharp edges and corners.

-Take a look at our blog “7 mistakes to avoid when designing 3D printed parts” to help avoid such problems.
+Read more about the 7 mistakes to avoid when designing 3D printed parts to help avoid such problems.

 One of the key advantages with additive manufacturing is the minimal waste of material using the technology.
 Unfortunately, SLS does produce some waste since the powder in the chamber is preheated so that it will sinter with minimal exposure to the laser.